Search The Website

 A frequently asked question is wondering why guests only sign for 60 to 90 minutes per daily session instead of like multi-genre or comic conventions which the guest will be at a table to sign all day.

-San Japan attendees have been quite vocal in wanting guest autographs to be free which we’ll adhere to whenever possible.
-Some guests we’ve approached have been insistent that they will not appear without some way to charge or they’ll charge a very large appearance fee that makes them unobtainable.
-Comic Cons can guarantee guests a lot more money than what anime conventions can budget.
+San Japan attendees have been quite vocal in wanting guest autographs to be mostly free which we’ll adhere to whenever possible.
 If at any point we do concede to let a guest sell their autograph in order to book them then we’ll make announcements on the guest bio page and news announcements that they there will be an additional fee.

-We can make changes to our autograph policies to be more inline with how comic cons handle autographs when the vocal majority tells us they’d prefer to pay to ensure an autograph instead of waiting in lines in hopes to obtain a free guest autograph which is how we’ve handled it for years.
+We can make changes to our autograph policies to be more in line with how comic cons handle autographs when the vocal majority tells us they’d prefer to pay to ensure an autograph instead of waiting in lines in hopes to try to obtain at least one free guest autograph which is how we’ve handled it for years.